-Weight loss can feel like a roller coaster.
-Up, down, up, down, with no end in sight.
-Find your way to steadier ground by committing to a few small, easy-to-do healthy habits.
-You'll keep progressing toward your goal, while your small habits build into larger habits that can permanently change your behavior!
+Weight loss can feel like a roller coaster: Up, down, up, down.
+Find your way to steadier ground by committing to a few small, simple habits.

 One reason small habit changes work is because you build success quickly.
 Each time you follow through on a small habit, you build your confidence.
 You feel more in control.

 Plus, when you've set up a specific small habit, you can reduce anxiety about whether you're doing "it right" or doing "enough."
 If your small habit is to eat a vegetable every day at lunch, every time you do it, you can log it as a success.

 The most important thing to remember when you choose a small habit is to make it something you can do.
 Set yourself up for success.

 Over time, you can ramp up that small habit to the next level for even better results.
 For instance, after eating a vegetable every day at lunch becomes a no-brainer, you can move to the next level of your goal.
 That could be to eat two vegetables at dinner every day.